jg-rp/liquidscript/README.md

 Notice that `Environment` accepts a `loader` option, whereas `Template.fromString()` does not.

+## Project Status

+LiquidScript is currently available as an alpha release.
+This means that:

+- There's at least a couple of missing features.
+Namely filter and tag version pinning and a template loader for web browsers.
+- Documentation is either missing or incomplete for some features.
+- There's potential for the API to change in a backwards incompatible way.
+For example, syntax tree walking will almost certainly change to include expression objects as well as tree nodes.
+- Test coverage is currently at 83%, although in-browser testing has been limited to recent versions of Chrome and Firefox thus far.

+## Dependencies

+LiquidScript currently depends on [Decimal.js](https://mikemcl.github.io/decimal.js/) for decimal arithmetic, and [luxon](https://github.com/moment/luxon/) for timezone aware date/times and some limited parsing of date and time strings.

+Both of these dependencies are considered an implementation detail and might be replace with lighter-weight alternatives later.

 ## Why?

 Some excellent JavaScript implementations of Liquid already exist.
 To meet some rather specific requirements, LiquidScript has been developed with the following goals.